mfrdixon/OSTSC/README.md

 # OSTSC
 Over sampling for time series classification.
-This package balances the binary imbalance time series data by a combination of EPSO and ADASYN approaches.
+This package balances the binary imbalance time series data by a combination of ESPO and ADASYN approaches.
 Windows & Linux system supported.

 # Installation
 ```java